Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Eight Chicago White Sox players conspired with gamblers to lose the 1919 World Series.
-The scandal nearly destroyed professional baseball and left one of the game's most talented hitters banned for life.
+The scandal nearly destroyed professional baseball and produced lifetime bans that stood for more than a century.

 The 1919 Chicago White Sox were the best team in baseball.
 They had a deep pitching staff anchored by Eddie Cicotte and Lefty Williams, a lineup built around Shoeless Joe Jackson and Eddie Collins, and a defense that could turn double plays with mechanical precision.
 They were heavy favorites to beat the Cincinnati Reds in the World Series.
 And eight of their players had already agreed to lose it.

-The fix was not a sudden impulse.
-It grew out of years of resentment toward Charles Comiskey, the White Sox owner, whose players believed they were underpaid relative to their talent despite fielding one of the best rosters in the American League.
-Cicotte, who had won 29 games that season, earned a base salary around $5,000.
+The fix grew out of years of resentment toward Charles Comiskey, the White Sox owner, whose players believed they were underpaid relative to their talent despite fielding one of the best rosters in the American League.
+Cicotte, who had won 29 games that season, earned a base salary around $6,000.
 Comiskey had allegedly promised him a $10,000 bonus for winning 30 games and then benched him down the stretch to keep him from reaching the threshold.
 The story may be apocryphal, but it captured the real bitterness that ran through that clubhouse.

 The Conspiracy Takes Shape